Whether you're launching your nursing career or continuing your education, we offer you a path to achieve your educational goals.

 - For transfer students (students who did not graduate from Chemeketa's LPN program), register for and pass the Kaplan Nursing Transition exam

-- This exam is offered three times per year in November, January and May
+- This exam is offered once a year in April

 - Applicants who need to take this exam must make an appointment with the Dean of Health Sciences 503.399.5058 to discuss program requirements and approaches for studying for the exam